colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 🙏 Attribution

-DFH/SFH is independent, experimental research exploring:
+DFH/SFH is independent, experimental research into:

 A deterministic semantic layer for the public internet